Combinatorial invariance conjecture for $\widetilde{A}_2$: Introduction

 \subsection{Structure of the paper}

-In Section \ref{fs} we partition the affine Weyl group of type $\tilde{A}_2$ into four classes of relevant elements.
-In Section \ref{section KL formulas} we write down even more explicit formulas for Kazhdan-Lusztig polynomials than the ones given in \cite{libedinsky2020affine} (we leave the proofs of these formulae for the Appendix because they are quite technical).
-In Section \ref{pi} we define two poset invariants that are useful to discard possible isomorphisms of posets and find some properties satisfied by them.
+In Section \ref{preliminaries} we recall some background material about the affine Weyl group $\tilde{A}_2$ and some results from \cite{libedinsky2020affine}.
+In Section \ref{section KL formulas} we write down and prove even more explicit formulas for Kazhdan-Lusztig polynomials than the ones given in \cite{libedinsky2020affine}.
+In Section \ref{inv} we define two poset invariants that are useful to discard possible isomorphisms of posets and find some properties satisfied by them.
 Finally, in Section \ref{proof} we prove the main theorem.